The Drought Fighter

 After renewing his studies, Kaiser noticed a prodigious amount of literature extolling the virtues of “no-till” agriculture—in other words, farming without using machines such as a plow or spader to turn over the ground.
 The practice follows the second often-ignored rule of cultivation: disturb your soil as little as possible.
 While the concept is not new, it’s been widely misunderstood, and poorly executed.
 No-till farming has therefore produced a rather mixed record.
 This has given the practice a bad reputation in some circles, undeserved as that may be.

-On the positive side, leaving old crops behind (the essence of no-till) feeds the soil with a variety of crucial nutrients, as the plants decompose into rich compost; the roughage also minimizes water evaporation, erosion, and the array of hidden damage that both cause.
+On the positive side, leaving old crops behind (the essence of no-till) feeds the soil with a variety of crucial nutrients, as the plants decompose into rich compost; the roughage also minimizes water evaporation, erosion, and the array of hidden damage that both processes cause.
 The federal government has been plenty blunt about this.
 In a 2010 report, the USDA said, “Tilling the soil is the equivalent of an earthquake, hurricane, tornado, and forest fire occurring simultaneously to the world of soil organisms.”
 Don Tyler, a USDA conservation specialist, has argued that one year of tillage can undo 25 years of an untilled farm’s soil improvement.
-But no-till has its negative side, too: If fields aren’t managed with special care, no-till farming can lower productivity.
-As it’s been practiced thus far, no-till farming also tends to involve more pesticides and herbicides than tillage does, because the vegetation left behind has to be dealt with somehow.
+But no-till can have its negative side, too: If fields aren’t given a little extra TLC, no-till farming can lower productivity.
+And, as most commonly practiced, no-till farming tends to involve more pesticides and herbicides than tillage does, because the vegetation left behind has to be dealt with somehow.
 Ironically, this is especially true when no-till farmers try, during the off-season, to create more fertility by planting “cover crops.”
-(These comprise a variety of plants, such as beans and certain grasses, which keep the soil covered, and fed with nutrients instead of drying out.)
-When those cover crops aren’t selected and managed wisely, many no-till farmers will spend their winters out in the fields, still spraying, while neighbors with conventional farms are enjoying vacations from neatly plowed, empty fields that are lying fallow.
+(These crops comprise a variety of plants, such as beans and certain grasses, which keep the soil covered and fed with nutrients, instead of being left to dry out.)
+When those cover crops aren’t selected wisely, and managed carefully, no-till farmers will spend their winters out in the fields still spraying, while neighbors with conventional farms are enjoying vacations from neatly plowed, empty fields that are lying fallow.

-But spraying wasn’t an issue on Kaiser’s farm.
+On Kaiser’s farm, however, spraying wasn’t an issue.
 To mimic what he’d learned overseas, Kaiser laced his farm with hedgerows of trees and shrubs favored by those “beneficial” insects.
 He also built his own greenhouses, so he could jumpstart new plantings with seedlings that he let achieve some extra maturity.
 His transplants allowed for constant harvests, even in winter.